 At the Committee Restructuring meeting held August 10, 2017, the revised committee structure was approved.
-(IVA3), (IVA32), (IVA33) Committee bylaws, meetings schedules, Policy #120: College Committee, Structures and Rules, Policy #100: Policy Development and Policy #720: Resource Request and Allocation were revised to reflect the changes.
+(IVA3), (IVA32), (IVA33) Committee bylaws, meetings schedules, the College Committee, Structures and Rules, Policy Development and Resource Request and Allocation policies were revised to reflect the changes.